ashiqf/PowerAutomate/README.md

 # Power Automate Flow Runs
-You will find M365 CLI script to cancel or Resubmit all flow runs
+You will find M365 CLI script to cancel or Resubmit all failed flow runs